Turning garbage into healthcare

 Garbage Clinical Insurance increases the value of garbage exponentially.
 We’re empowering every individual to mobilise overlooked resources and take an active role in managing health financing.
 We’re changing the perception and habits of people in the community too.

-How will the mentoring and financial support you’re receiving help your business?
+How will the mentoring and financial support help your business

 We’re aiming to replicate the success of Garbage Clinical Insurance in other regions, and scale the programme up considerably.

-What would you like to have achieved in the next five years?
+What would you like to achieve in five years?

 Our team is focusing on developing and duplicating Garbage Clinical Insurance by creating new programmes in further regions.
 We also want to ensure the sustainability and independence of our ventures.
 In developing this product, we have applied scientific and research aspects in order to make sure our referral programme can act as a role model of a reliable, innovative micro-insurance initiative.